 Bullpens are cut into the berms down each outfield line - the Brewers in right, visitors in left.
 Both are fan accessible.

 On game days when the Brewers play away from Maryvale the ballpark's gates open at 9 a.m.
 That enables fans to watch the team take batting practice, which they do beginning around 10 a.m., prior to boarding their bus.
-So non-game days at Maryvale Baseball Park allow fans the access they lack when the team is actually playing at home, as the game day gate opening time comes after Brewers BP is over.
+So on non-game days at American Family Fields fans have even better access than they do on the days when the team is actually playing at home, as the game day gate opening time comes much later in the morning.

 Berm: Extends from the end of the first base grandstand around the outfield to the end of the third base grandstand.

-All seats have backs and are painted blue.
-The 7,000 fixed seats in the grandstand are comprised of traditional plastic chairs between the dugouts and bleacher benches beyond.
+All seats in the grandstand are plastic chairs with backs and are painted blue.
 The large berm has a steep incline in the outfield.

 Notes about the seating The Brewers dugout is on the first base side.
 To make sure you're on the home side of the stadium, buy your tickets in any odd numbered section.